Low T isn't a number to chase. It's a system to repair.

-Bloodwork, nutrition, training, sleep, and a clinician — in that order.
+Bloodwork, nutrition, training, sleep, then a clinician, in that order.
 The non-surgical, fertility-respecting protocol for adult men with symptoms of low testosterone, with verified Austin clinics for when the inputs alone aren't enough.

 Common, fixable, under-diagnosed.